hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 [^1]: Actually, it requires two *types* of time: the time to *do* it, and the time to *communicate* it.
 For all purposes of this rant, the *total time* is the sum of these two things.

-A single-thread application can only be doing one thing at a time: either it is waiting (blocked) for a resource to become available (like downloading 3Mb from a server in CA), or it is computing some fancy animation of the screen.
+A single-thread application can only be doing one thing at a time: either it is waiting (blocked) for a resource to become available (like downloading 3Mb from a server in CA), or it is computing some fancy animation on the screen.
 But *not* both.
 Do you see the pickle?

 Fast-forward a few potential discussions in committees and mailing-lists, and a simple solution emerged: if most of the things Javascript is doing is bound by I/O, then abstract I/O away from the user (and possibly make it take advantage of multithreading) while keeping the user's application single-threaded.
 In other words, make I/O non-blocking.

 If you are *really* paying attention, this *per se* solves absolutely nothing.
-One can abstract away I/O, in the sense that one can say *"fetch this for me while I go on with my life"* but the application still needs a way to know that a resource has become available: *"here it is what you requested, my lord"*.
+One can abstract away I/O, in the sense that one can say *"fetch this for me while I go on with my life"* but the application still needs a way to know that a resource has become available[^9]: *"here it is what you requested, my lord"*.
 If the application's single-thread is busy, 100% focused, on doing other stuff, how can it be disturbed by the I/O subsystem?

+[^9]: Unless you consider [polling](https://en.wikipedia.org/wiki/Polling_(computer_science)) and [busy-waiting](https://en.wikipedia.org/wiki/Busy_waiting) as a solution.

 Well, it can't...

 To solve this second pickle, one must recognise that most Javascript scripts (pun intended), are not always doing stuff.
-They *may* be doing stuff when the user clicks something, or scrolls the page, or 60 times per second if there's an animation occurring at 60fps.
+They *might* be doing stuff when the user clicks something; or scrolls the page; or 60 times per second if there's an animation occurring at 60fps.
 Otherwise, the script is (usually) supposed to be idle.
 And it is during this idleness that the I/O subsystem can take advantage to interrupt the flow. *Lo and behold* the [Event Loop](https://nodejs.org/es/docs/guides/event-loop-timers-and-nexttick/) is born.

 ## The Event Loop